 Data Protection Officer, Prodieco

 Unit 4, Second Avenue, Cookstown Industrial Estate, Tallaght, Dublin 24

-We use a number of different cookies on our site and we operate an ‘implied consent’ policy, meaning that we assume you are happy with this usage.
-This can be changed by disabling or deleting the cookies, or using your browser’s anonymous usage setting (e.g. “Incognito Mode” in Google Chrome).
+We use a number of different cookies on our site.
+You can change this usage by disabling or deleting the cookies, or using your browser’s anonymous usage setting (e.g. “Incognito Mode” in Google Chrome).